Prohibited or restricted cosmetic chemicals

 - conditions of use for some chemicals listed on the Australian Inventory of Chemical Substances (AICS)

-- secondary notification conditions on chemicals assessed under the Industrial Chemicals (Notification and Assessment) Act 1989 (ICNA Act).
+- secondary notification conditions on chemicals we assess (refer to the Industrial Chemicals (Notification and Assessment) Act 1989).

-Such chemicals can only be manufactured or imported in accordance with conditions of use and secondary notification conditions.
+These chemicals can only be manufactured or imported under the conditions of use and secondary notification conditions.

 The most important source of information on restricted or prohibited chemicals is the Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP), otherwise known as the Poisons Standard.
 The Poisons Standard relates to ingredients (chemicals) in consumer products.
-Advice on the interpretation of the SUSMP and/or the legal requirements in a particular state or territory may be obtained from State and Territory drugs and poisons units.
+You can get advice on the interpretation of the SUSMP and/or the legal requirements in a particular state or territory from State and Territory drugs and poisons units.

-It may be helpful to refer to these sources when determining if your product can be marketed as a cosmetic.
+It may be helpful to refer to these sources when determining if you can market your product as a cosmetic. .